Starting your childminding business

 Tip five: Getting your business noticed

 You need to let people know you are setting up as a childminder.
 Consider having a website and setting up a social media business account and dedicated email address.
 It's worth also registering with your local Family Information Service and other childcare search directories you find useful.
 Find out how to market and promote your business here.

 Make sure everyone locally knows that you are setting up a childminding business – local networks and contacts will help spread the word.
 What about hosting a launch event at your home and inviting friends and contacts to start off your business with a celebration?

 Tip six: Have a support network

 Joining PACEY is a great way of connecting with other childminders and gaining support from the advice, training and support we offer.
-We can also help you connect with other local childcarers in your area.

 As a small business there are many other organisations you can call on for support:

 If you want to get help with tax-related issues then HMRC offers a variety of tools and guides online.
 Visit the HMRC for a full list of their tools and guides.